pyladies/pyladies/www/_posts/2023/2023-07-28-cfp-launch-announcement.md

 We invite speakers from all backgrounds and experiences to share their insights, expertise, and stories with our vibrant community.
 Whether you're a seasoned Python developer, an industry expert, or a first-time speaker, we encourage you to submit your proposals!

-As we are a global community, you are welcome to present in any one of the following languages: \*\*English, Spanish, Portuguese, French, and Chinese.\*\*.
-However, due to the limitation of our proposal review team, we can only review talk proposals in the following languages: “English, Spanish, Portuguese, and French”.
-Please indicate in your proposal which language you will present in, if it is different than the language of the proposal.
+As we are a global community, we welcome talks in the following languages: **English, Español, Português, Français, and 中文**.

 **🔗 Submit Your Proposal:**